-Article Last Updated Jan, 2018 with new product info including this brand new bag just released from Onix, this just launched - see video below.
+Onix released this brand new bag just released – see below.

-And FILA takes over our top spot for best pickleball backpack - this pick was originally a recommendation from one of our readers who introduced us to the bag: it's got lots of exterior pockets, an insulated pocket to keep drinks cold and a separate pocket for shoes!
+“it’s got lots of exterior pockets, an insulated pocket to keep drinks cold and a separate pocket for shoes!”

-We’ve researched dozens of options on the market and narrowed the list down for you with our top pick in each bag category (scroll down to read our detailed reviews of each bag).
+We’ve researched every option we can find on the market and narrowed the list down for you with our top pick in each bag category (scroll down to read our detailed reviews of each bag).

 |Pickleball Bag||Bag Style|